 Whizzer and Chips was an unusual comic in many ways.
 For one thing, it had a strange dual status.
-Whereas Whoopee! and Wow!, another comic of the Eighties, was the result of two comics merging together, neither Whizzer and Chips had ever existed as separate entities.
-Although there was, in fact, a very old comic called Chips but this was wholly unrelated.
+Whereas Whoopee! and Wow!, another comic of the Eighties, was the result of two comics merging together, neither Whizzer and Chips had ever existed as separate entities (there was, in fact, a very old comic called Chips but this was wholly unrelated).
 Whizzer And Chips was always Whizzer and Chips from the moment it started in 1969 until right until the point it finally merged into the slightly more enduring Buster in 1990.

-Although there was no real difference in the content of the stories in each section, a fierce rivalry was encouraged between the two comics.
-Readers who favoured Whizzer were known as “Whizz kids” while those who preferred Chips were less attractively known as “Chip-ites”.
-I think I was both at different times although like everyone else I suspect I always read both to get my money’s worth (Whizzer and Chips did, after all, cost 22p in 1984).
-Occasionally, one story would defect from Whizzer to Chips or vice versa.
+Although there was no real difference in the type of content provided by the stories in each section, a fierce rivalry was encouraged between the two comics.
+Readers who favoured Whizzer were known as “Whizz kids” while those who preferred the other bit were less attractively known as “Chip-ites”.
+I think I was both at different times although like everyone else I suspect, I always read both to get my money’s worth (Whizzer and Chips did, after all, cost 22p in 1984).
+Occasionally, one story would ‘defect’ from Whizzer to Chips or vice versa.
 Eagle-eyed readers could also try to spot “raiders” from the other comic on a weekly basis.
-For example, Sammy Shrink might appear in the background of the story Fuss Pot.
+For example, Sammy Shrink might appear in the background of the story, Fuss Pot.

-As with many comic stories, I admire the ingenuity of anyone who could make such a flimsy premise endure, in this case, for over twenty years.
-Given a week to think up as many scenarios about a boy receiving “shiners” that I could, I think I would struggle to come up with even one.
+As with many comic stories, I can only admire the ingenuity of anyone who could make such a flimsy premise endure, in this case, for over twenty years.
+Given a week to think up as many scenarios about a boy receiving “shiners” as I could, I think I would struggle to come up with even one.
 Yet the author or authors of Shiner must have come up with over a thousand.
 And who in the world has ever received multiple black eyes anyway?
 Surely his eyes would have been ruined?
-Shiner was in fact supposed to be an aspiring boxer.
+Shiner was, in fact, supposed to be an aspiring boxer.
 I suspect the strip rather glossed over the realities of boxing as a profession.

 What other stories were there?